mongodb/docs/source/includes/fact-autopilot-early-access.rst

 .. important::

-   Auto-Index creation is only available if you are enrolled in the Auto-Index Creation Early Access program.
+   |service| offers auto-index creation only available if you have
+   enrolled in the Auto-Index Creation Early Access program.